What is Periodontal Disease?

 How is Osseous Surgery performed?

 During the procedure, your periodontist will gently fold back the gum tissue and remove the disease-causing bacteria before securing the gum tissue back into place.
-If the underlying bone appears to be damaged, irregular surface will be smoothed out to limited areas where the disease-causing bacteria can reside.
-This will essentially allow your gum tissue to reattach to healthy bone more effectively.
+If the underlying bone appears to be damaged, any irregular surfaces will be smoothed out to limit areas where the disease-causing bacteria can reside.
+This will allow your gum tissue to reattach to healthy bone more effectively.

-You may experience some slight swelling after the surgery, so applying an ice pack to the outside of your face over the treated area can help with any discomfort.
-In some cases, antibiotics are given before, during, and after the treatment in order to prevent any infections.
+You may experience some minor swelling after the surgery.
+Apply an ice pack to the outside of your face to reduce your discomfort.
+In some cases, antibiotics may be subscribed before, during, and after the treatment in order to prevent any infections.
 After a week or two, you will come back to our office so that your periodontist can check the surgical area and make sure your gums are healing properly.